E-commerce

 Overuse of custom items

-Shipping and reporting less reliable
+Shipping and reports less reliable

-Create catalog products when it is recurring
+Create cataloged products when it is recurring

 Forgetting the market on an international sale